getsentry/esm-observability-guide/guides/infra-and-deployment-platform-providers.md

 Node.js bundlers (such as nft, zisi) need enhanced functionality to handle modern observability scenarios:

 - Automatically detect and include files and packages imported via `module.register`
-- Provide flexible configuration for including auxiliary files from the build output like `instrumentation.mjs`
+- Provide flexible configuration to include auxiliary files from the build output such as `instrumentation.mjs` (which can only be added via `--import` and cannot be referenced in the code)